 Here’s the Safer Way To Use Your Debit Card

 “Yes, there is added protection using Apple Pay or G Pay because they’re generating basically a randomized number every time you use them.
 That would be a safer platform for you to use a debit card than the normal way.”

-If you’re unfamiliar with digital wallets, here’s a great resource to catch you up.
+If you’re unfamiliar with digital wallets, read how Clark’s switch to a digital wallet has helped him manage how he pays for things.
 If you’re interested in using Apple Pay and G Pay specifically, here are some steps to take as well as information on how secure each platform is.

 How To Use Apple Pay

 Apple Pay works only with Apple devices such as the iPhone and iPad — not Android devices.
 To set up Apple Pay on your iPhone, just follow these steps:

 - Open your Wallet app.